ErdemZengin22/hangman-project/README.md

 import wordBank from "./word-bank.js";
 Pick a random word from wordBank
 Set the guess limit to 6
-While the word has not been guessed {
+While the word has not been guessed and player still have guesses {
   Show the player their current progress
   Show the player their remaining guesses
   Get a guess from the player